obsidian-tasks-group/obsidian-tasks/docs/Editing/Auto-Suggest.md

 > - `➕ created today` was introduced in Tasks 3.2.0.
 > - `🆔 id`  and `⛔ depends on id` were introduced in Tasks 7.4.0.

+Developers of other task plugins may offer this Auto-Suggest facility to their users: see [[Tasks Api#Auto-Suggest Integration|Auto-Suggest Integration]].

 ### Video Demo

 It is perhaps best understood by watching a [video of it in action](https://user-images.githubusercontent.com/10722656/175102574-78b0f851-cc48-4255-a40e-d3036bec5bb6.gif).